Below are answers to common questions about cataracts to help you understand your care and treatment options.

 How are cataracts treated?

-Once the Doctor has determined that the cataracts are affecting your vision and daily life he/she will recommend surgery.
-Cataract surgery is an outpatient procedure performed in an operating room.
-The Doctor will remove your eye’s natural lens and replace it with an intraocular lens implant.
+Once the doctor determines that cataracts are affecting your vision and daily life, surgery may be recommended.
+Cataract surgery is an outpatient procedure where the natural lens is replaced with an intraocular lens implant.

 Can cataracts come back after surgery?

-Once the natural lens inside the eye is replaced, cataracts cannot develop again.
-However, scar tissue can develop around the intraocular lens (IOL) causing vision to become cloudy or blurry.
-The scar tissue can be easily addressed in our office using a laser.
+Once the natural lens is replaced, cataracts cannot develop again.
+However, scar tissue can form around the intraocular lens (IOL), causing cloudy vision.
+This can be treated in our office with a laser.

 How long will I be in the surgery center?

 Cataract surgery is an outpatient procedure.
-You should plan on being on site for approximately three hours the day of your surgery.
-The procedure itself lasts about 10-15 minutes.
+Plan to be on site for approximately three hours on the day of surgery, though the procedure itself lasts 10–15 minutes.

 Will I need glasses after surgery?